No products in the cart.

 Andrea Martini, Esq.

-Andrea Martini, P.A.
+Law Office of Andrea Martini, P.A.

 Andrea was born in Baton Rouge, Louisiana to young Venezuelan parents who attended college in the United States and later returned to Venezuela.
 After living in Venezuela, Andrea and her family returned to South Florida.